Daniel Timofte: Club career

+Jiul Petroșani

 Timofte was born on 1 October 1967 in Lonea, Hunedoara County, Romania and began playing junior-level football in 1976 at Corvinul Hunedoara, moving three years later to Jiul Petroșani.
 On 31 August 1986 he made his Divizia A debut, playing for Jiul under coach Gheorghe Mulțescu in a 3–1 home victory against Chimia Râmnicu Vâlcea.
 The team was relegated at the end of his first season, but Timofte stayed with the club, helping it get promoted back to the first league after two years.

+Dinamo București

 In the summer of 1989, Timofte had offers from Dinamo București and Steaua București.
-He chose to play for the first, because they were building a team composed of mainly young players like himself, and also the coach that promoted him to the senior squad at Jiul, Mulțescu, advised him to do so.
+He chose to play for the former, because they were building a team composed of mainly young players like himself, and also the coach that promoted him to the senior squad at Jiul, Mulțescu, advised him to do so.
 In his first season at Dinamo, the club won The Double, with Timofte being used by coach Mircea Lucescu in 20 league matches in which he scored eight goals, including one in a 3–0 derby win over Steaua.
 He was also introduced in the 57th minute to replace Anton Doboș in the 6–4 victory in the Cupa României final against Steaua.
-In the same season he played eight games in the 1989–90 European Cup Winners' Cup campaign as the club reached the semi-finals where they were eliminated after 2–0 on aggregate by Anderlecht.
+In the same season, he played eight games in the 1989–90 European Cup Winners' Cup campaign as the club reached the semi-finals where they were eliminated after a 2–0 aggregate loss to Anderlecht.

+Bayer Uerdingen

-In the middle of the following season, Timofte left Dinamo and joined Bayer Uerdingen, making his Bundesliga debut on 23 February 1991 when coach Friedhelm Konietzka used him the entire match in a 0–0 draw against Nürnberg.
+In the middle of the following season, Timofte left Dinamo and joined Bayer Uerdingen, making his Bundesliga debut on 23 February 1991 when coach Friedhelm Konietzka played him for the entire match in a 0–0 draw against Nürnberg.
 The team was relegated at the end of his first season, but he stayed with the club, helping it gain promotion back after one year.
 During his period spent in Germany he was teammates with fellow Romanian Michael Klein.

+Dinamo and Samsunspor

 Timofte returned to Dinamo for the 1992–93 season, finishing runner-up in the league.
-Afterwards he went to play in Turkey at Samsunspor along compatriots Bogdan Stelea, Marius Cheregi, Ovidiu Hanganu, Silvian Dobre and Luca Constantin, being coached by Gheorghe Mulțescu.
+Afterwards, he went to play in Turkey at Samsunspor alongside compatriots Bogdan Stelea, Marius Cheregi, Ovidiu Hanganu, Silvian Dobre and Luca Constantin, being coached by Gheorghe Mulțescu.
 In his six-season spell there, he made a total of 132 Süper Lig appearances with 18 goals scored, and won the 1993–94 Balkans Cup.

-Subsequently, he returned for a third and final spell at Dinamo, with whom he managed to win The Double in the 1999–2000 season, being used by coach Cornel Dinu in six league games.
-Timofte has a total of 98 matches with 15 goals in Divizia A and 24 games (including seven matches in the Intertoto Cup) in European competitions.
+Subsequently, Timofte returned for a third and final spell at Dinamo, with whom he managed to win The Double in the 1999–2000 season, being used by coach Cornel Dinu in six league games.
+Timofte played a total of 98 matches with 15 goals in Divizia A and 24 games (including seven matches in the Intertoto Cup) in European competitions.